shaishab316/xommit/README.md

 1. Analyze staged git changes.
 2. Generate a meaningful commit message using AI.
 3. Prompt you to accept, edit, or regenerate the commit message.
+4. Stage and push the changes to your remote repository.
+5. Also use gitmojis if configured.

 ### Example